o1-labs/proof-systems/book/src/specs/kimchi.md

 /// - **Non chunked evaluations** `Field` is instantiated with a field, so they are single-sized#[serde_as]
 #[serde_as]
 #[derive(Debug, Clone, Serialize, Deserialize)]
-pub struct ProofEvaluations<const W: usize, Evals> {
+pub struct ProofEvaluations<Evals, const W: usize> {
     /// public input polynomials
     pub public: Option<Evals>,
     /// witness polynomials